 While English turned his object into a weapon, Hussie, who is symbolizing Calliope, did the opposite.

 English turns his cane into a gun, and Hussie turns his pistol into a wand, which is some pretty clever foreshadowing of the cherubs’ true identities.
-If you pay attention it even is different in retrospect, not only knowing that Caliborn swore he would kill Hussie one day, but also with English facing against someone cosplaying his despicable sister cosplaying as a troll.
+If you pay attention it even is different in retrospect, not only knowing that Caliborn swore he would kill Hussie one day, but also with English facing against someone cosplaying his despicable sister cosplaying her troll OC.